arunvel1988/appv1_docker/README.md

 # Appv1 Dockerized Application for book "Cloud Native CI/CD with Tekton & ArgoCD"

 This repository is part of the project for the book "Cloud Native CI/CD with Tekton & ArgoCD."
-It contains the source code for a simple Dockerized web application named Appv1.
+It contains the source code for a simple Dockerized web application

 ## Files
 1. **Dockerfile:**